Ipo-project-ml-2021/Ipo-project-ml-2021.github.io/index.md

 # Problem Definition

 With the controversy surrounding wall street and the stock market spiking recently, companies have more reason than ever to be fearful of going public.
-We seek to create a program to predict the change-in-price of an IPO after its first week on the market, to help smaller companies determine if going public is the right move for them. --This will most likely be done using models of the financial details of previous IPOs compared with the current financial details of the IPO we aim to predict.--
+We seek to create a program to predict the change-in-price of an IPO after its first week on the market, to help smaller companies determine if going public is the right move for them.

 # Methods